-To further illustrate the increasing convergence between the Jewish presence and the level of socioeconomic development of a country, Table 5 reports the latest available Human Development Index (HDI) for each country (United Nations Development Programme 2018).
-The HDI-a composite measure of a society's level of education, health, and income-provides a general sense of the context in which Jewish communities operate, although it does not necessarily reflect the actual characteristics of the members of those Jewish communities.
-The latest available HDI country ranks reported in the table are for 2017.
-Of the 25 countries listed, five are included among the top ten HDIs among 189 countries ranked (Switzerland, Australia, Germany, Sweden, and the Netherlands).
-Another seven countries are ranked 11th to 25th (Canada, the US, the UK, Belgium, Austria, Israel, and France), six more are between 26th and 50th (Italy, Spain, Chile, Hungary, Argentina, and Russia), six are between 51st and 100th (Uruguay,
+To further illustrate the increasing convergence between the Jewish presence and the level of socioeconomic development of a country, Table 5 reports the latest available Human Development Index (HDI) for each country in 2018 (United Nations Development Programme 2019).
+The HDI-a composite measure of a society's level of education, health, and income-provides a general sense of the context in which Jewish communities operate, although it does not necessarily reflect the actual characteristics and proximate environments of the members of those Jewish communities.
+Of the 25 countries listed, five are included among the top ten HDIs among 189 countries ranked (Switzerland, Germany, Australia, Sweden, and the Netherlands).
+Another seven countries are ranked 11th to 25th (Canada, the US, the UK, Belgium, Austria, Israel, and

-Turkey, Panama, Mexico, Brazil, and Ukraine), and one (South Africa) occupies a lower rank (113th), pointing to lesser development in the host society.
-Remarkably, all of the 9 largest Jewish populations, amounting together to 95.7% of world Jewry, live in countries whose HDI ranks among the top 50.
+Spain), six more are between 26th and 50th (France, Italy, Chile, Hungary, Argentina, and Russia), six are between 51st and 100th (Uruguay, Turkey, Panama, Mexico, Brazil, and Ukraine), and one (South Africa) occupies a lower rank (113th), pointing to lesser development in the host society.
+Remarkably, all of the 9 largest Jewish populations, amounting together to 96% of world Jewry, live in countries with HDIs among the top 50.